-- PayPal Email: Your paypal email address
+- PayPal Email: Your PayPal email address

 - Payment system: Choose your payment system –

-- Parallel – When payment is made parallel to seller and site owner at the same time.
+- Parallel – When payment is made parallel to the seller and site owner at the same time.

 - API – all API settings including API Username, API Password, API Signature and API Application Id you get when approve your application with PayPal.

 From Dokan v1.0.3 you can set your seller's percentage from their Profile.
-Now, its a great option to offer your different sellers different percentage offer based on their sales volume.
+Now, it's a great option to offer your different sellers different percentage offer based on their sales volume.